 Solution: If your property has succumb to graffiti, try cleaning the graffiti off of the masonry using a power washer.
 However, it is best to pre-empt this and apply an anti-graffiti coating before the issue occurs.
-This way, if the graffiti does appear, it can be removed easily.
+This way, if the graffiti does appear, you can remove it easily.

 Cause: Although this isn’t a ‘common’ problem as such, waterproofing brickwork is an important aspect of exterior coating.
 If you have uncoated brickwork that you do not want coating with masonry paint, there is a solution that we can suggest.